-However, the degree of completion is often not directly measurable and is therefore appreciated by project staff.
-Ask the question, "What percentage of the work package do you have?", So you will often get an answer: "To 90 percent."
+However, the degree of completion is often not directly measurable and is therefore valued by project staff.
+If you ask the question "What percentage are you finished with the work package?", You will often get the answer: "90 percent."
 That sounds good at first.

 The 90 percent syndrome

 But here you should be suspicious.
 Because the conclusion that only 10 percent to be done is usually wrong.
 This psychological effect is also called the 90-percent syndrome.

 Because with the seemingly exact specification 90 percent is to be expressed only that very little work is to be done.
 Therefore, ask for the amount of work to be done before completion of the work package and how long it will take.